m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 We can also calculate the sum of `a` in a specific direction.
 In other words, we can specify that we want to sum across the rows or down the columns of `a`.

-We refer to this “direction" as an *axis*.
+We refer to this "direction" as an *axis*.
 The rows of an ndarray are aligned along axis zero, and the columns of an ndarray are aligned along axis one.
 Thus, if we want to sum all of the rows, we must sum along axis one, and if we want to sum all of the columns, we must sum down axis zero:

 ```python
 a.sum(axis=0) # Sum columns